RemiBahar/Trading/README.md

 Parameters:

-** start_date ** : str in the form yyyy-mm-dd, default: 365 days ago
+**start_date** : str in the form yyyy-mm-dd, default: 365 days ago

 First date to get stock data for

-** end_date ** : str in the form yyyy-mm-dd, default: today's date
+**end_date** : str in the form yyyy-mm-dd, default: today's date

 Last date to get stock data for

-** period ** : str, default: 1d
+**period** : str, default: 1d

 Period to get the data.
 1d, 1m, etc

-** show_plot ** : bool, default: False
+**show_plot** : int 0 or 1, default: 0

 Decides whether to plot a graph of the stock's price.
+Will output a graph if 1 and will not output a graph if 0

+Returns:

+**ticker_df**:

+A dataframe containing the low, open, close, high, adjclose price of the stock and volume for each day

+### get_ma_signal

+Parameters:

+**ema_short_period**: int, default:10

+The period (in days) for which to calculate the short EMA.

+**ema_long_period**: int, default: 50

+The period (in days) for which to calculate the long EMA.

+**show_plot**: int 0 or 1, default: 0

-Will output a graph if True and will not output a graph if False
+Decides whether to plot a graph of the stock's price and EMA.
+Will output a graph if 1 and will not output a graph if 0.
+By default 50-day EMA, 10-day EM

+Returns:

+return_dict: dict of results.
+The keys are listed below

+ma_signal: str, current EMA signal which can be bullish or bearish
+ma_crossover: datetime, datetime of last EMA crossover event
+ma_trend: str, relationship between long and short EMA which can be converging or diverging
+ma_seperation: float, difference in price between long and short EMA